Křivoklát: History

 The castle was founded at the beginning of the 11th century.
 Between the 14th and 15th centuries, the first cottages appeared below the castle and the hamlet became known as Budy.
 Nearby hamlet Čamrdoves grew up, and during the 17th and 18th centuries they became one village.
 In 1886 the hamlets Budy, Amalín, Čamrdoves, and Častonice created a single administrative unit, the municipality of Křivoklát.
-In 1896, the municipality became a market town.
+In 1896, the municipality was promoted to a market town.

-Until 1918, the village was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Rakonitz – Rakovnik District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Demographics

+Transport

+Křivoklát is located on the railway line Beroun–Rakovník.

 Sights

-Křivoklát is a popular tourist destination known for the medieval Křivoklát Castle.
+Křivoklát is a popular tourist destination known for the Křivoklát Castle.
+It is an importance medieval royal castle from the 13th century.
+From the 1470s to the 1520s, it was extensively rebuilt.
+It is protected as national cultural monument.
+Today the castle is owned by the state.
+It is open to the public and offers guided tours.

+A notable building is the Church of Saint Peter.
+It was originally a late Gothic church from 1522, rebuilt in the neo-Gothic style in the 1880s according to the design by Josef Mocker.